raytopianprojects/python-playdate/README.md

 Currently WIP and could use help

 How it works
 parser.py goes through the Playdate c docs and generates function bindings from it that pocketpy uses.
-Then ga
+Then game.c binds the functions to a playdate module and then runs main.py.

 Todo
 * .pyi generation